-- 1. Sample forms found in Chapter 8 may be used to assist in documenting compliance with the waste management plan. - 2.
+- 1. Sample forms found in "A Guide to the California Green Building Standards Code (Residential)" located at www.hcd.ca.gov/CALGreen.html may be used to assist in documenting compliance with this section. - 2.
 Mixed construction and demolition debris (C&D) processors can be located at the California Department of Resources Recycling and Recovery (CalRecycle).